davishek7/fastapi-todo-app/README.md

 # FastAPI Todo App Developed By Avishek Das

-Usrs can add, edit, list and delete Todo.
+Users can add, edit, list and delete Todo.
 JWT authentication for user login.
 ***

 ## Technologies Used